discord-php/DiscordPHP/docs/src/pages/api/05_parts/05_user.md

 ### Get banner URL

 Gets the banner URL for the user.
 Only call this function if you need to change the format or size of the image, otherwise use `$user->banner`.
-Returns a string.
-Returns `null` if user has no banner image set.
+Returns a string or `null` if user has no banner image set.

 #### Parameters